pine3ree/pine3ree-db/docs/sql/statements.md

 Supported statements are `Select` for DQL, and `Insert`, `Update`, `Delete` for DML, reflecting the previously examined database command classes.
-The sql-building methods used in a command instance are proxies to corresponding methods of composed sql-statement instance.
+The sql-building methods used in a command instance are proxies to corresponding methods of the composed sql-statement instance.